anshul-tatware1712/lv-assignment-frontend/README.md

 - Main dashboard displaying user information
 - Real-time session monitoring
 - Device management interface

-### DeviceSelectionModal
-- Appears when device limit is exceeded
-- Allows users to choose which device to logout
-- Displays device information and last active time

 ### LoggedOutModal
 - Triggered when user is logged out from another device